 - a.
 DOT Order 5301.1, Department of Transportation Programs, Policies, and Procedures Affecting American Indians, Alaska Natives, and Tribes, issued November 16, 1999, and - b.
 U.S. Department of Transportation Tribal Consultation Plan, (2010). - c.
 This Order is effective upon issuance. - 3.
 APPLICABILITY.
-This Order applies to all DOT regulatory, legislative, and policy actions or other Department actions, that have implications on Federally Recognized Tribes and Alaska Native Claims Settlement Act corporations. - a.
-For the purpose of this Order, Operating Administration (OA) refers to the nine DOT OAs, the Office of the Secretary (OST), and the Office of Inspector General. - b.
-OAs must comply with all applicable laws, regulations, executive actions, and other directives, including the goals and actions set forth in the Appendix to this Order, any legal requirements not cited herein, and such laws and directives that may be established after issuance of this Order. - c.
-This Order is intended solely to improve the internal management of the Department.
-It is not intended to and does not create any right or benefit, substantive or procedural, enforceable by any party against the United States, the
+This Order applies to all DOT employees responsible for undertaking, recommending, or making decisions related to regulatory actions, legislative, policy, or other Department actions with Tribal implications. - a.
+For the purpose of this Order, Operating Administration (OA) refers to the nine DOT OAs, the Office of the Secretary (OST), Office of the Assistant Secretary for Research and Technology, and the Office of Inspector General. - b.
+OAs must comply with all relevant laws, regulations, executive actions, and other directives, including the goals and actions set forth in Appendix I of this Order, any legal requirements not cited herein, or those established after issuance. - c.
+The requirements of this Order are not intended to restrict or inhibit DOT's ability to fulfill its mission or to adversely affect in a material way the Department's operations or the safety of the traveling public. - d.
+This Order is intended solely to improve the internal management of the

-Department, or its entities, officers, employees, or agents, or any other person.
+Department.
+It is not intended to and does not create any right or benefit, substantive or procedural, enforceable by any party against the United States, the Department, or its entities, officers, employees, or agents, or any other person.